 Florida Royal Palm

 The Florida Royal Palm (Roystonea regia) can grow to heights of 50 to 70 feet tall.
-Catholics use this species on Palm Sunday.
+This is the type of palm that is traditionally used in the Catholic custom of Palm Sunday.
 The Royal palm has a grey-white, smooth, rotund trunk and a green crown.
+This tree's wood is sometimes used as lumber.

 Commonly known as the Dwarf Palmetto, Sabal minor is a fan-shaped shrub that grows to 5-10 feet tall.
 The tree does not have a stem, and the leaves emerge from an underground stock.
 This species can withstand cold and frost.